PureCycle Technologies Inc. (PCT) Shares Down Despite Recent Market Volatility

-PureCycle Technologies Inc. (NASDAQ: PCT)’s stock price has decreased by -15.70 compared to its previous closing price of 5.35.
-Despite this, the company has seen a fall of -19.75% in its stock price over the last five trading days.
+PureCycle Technologies Inc. (NASDAQ: PCT)’s stock price has decreased by -1.39 compared to its previous closing price of 4.68.
+However, the company has seen a fall of -9.51% in its stock price over the last five trading days.

 Is It Worth Investing in PureCycle Technologies Inc. (NASDAQ: PCT) Right Now?